-About NNFThe National Neonatology Forum (NNF) came into existence in 1980 through the initiative of a handful of leading pediatricians working in the field of neonatology.
-They set forth the following objectives for NNF:
+The National Neonatology Forum came into existence in 1980 through the initiative of a handful of leading paediatricians working in the field of neonatology with the following objectives:

 - To encourage and advance the knowledge, study and practice of the science of neonatology in the country.

 - To draw out recommendations for neonatal care at different levels.

 - To establish liaison with other professionals concerned with neonatal care.

 - To develop neonatal component of the curriculum for medical as well as nursing teaching.

 - To promote neonatal care in the country.